THE USE OF SPECTRA LASER NANOSECOND Q-SWITCHED IN TATTOO REMOVAL IN EDMONTON

 Who Can’t Have Spectra Laser Nanosecond Q-Switched Treatment?

 If you have any medical history relating to your skin, you should let your doctor (or injection certified pharmacists) know about it.
 Breastfeeding and pregnant individuals should avoid having this procedure.

 If your skin is newly tanned, you should wait until for two weeks after the last suntan session.

 What Should I Expect During Spectra Laser Nanosecond Q-Switched Treatment?

-Your doctor (or injection certified pharmacists) will prepare you for the process, though it does not require the use of topical anesthetic.
-Your doctor (or injection certified pharmacists) will cover your eyes with protective eye shields.
+Your doctor (or injection-certified pharmacists) will prepare you for the process, though it does not require the use of a topical anesthetic.
+Your doctor (or injection-certified pharmacists) will cover your eyes with protective eye shields.
 Then the doctor tests the reaction of the skin to the laser beam.
 This will enable the healthcare professional to determine the right amount of energy that will be most effective.